kozikow/mouseless/README.md

 Hovewer, overall I prefer it to using traditional Terminal.

-Interesting option, which I didn't explore yet is using Vim emulation mode in Emacs.
+Interesting option, which I didn't explore yet is using Vim emulation (EVIL - http://www.emacswiki.org/emacs/Evil ) mode in Emacs.
 Emacs have pretty good shell integration built in.

 Browsing